-"From Merseyside To Hamburg" (early 60's; comp 2010)
+"From Merseyside To Hamburg" (early '60s; compilation 2010)

 Women have always been in every movement of Rock, but playing groups were pushed out of the spotlight the first 30 years.
-The 60's was full of all-female combos and here is one straight from Liverpool itself, making their mark in the same German club The Beatles learned their craft!
+The '60s was full of all-female combos and here is one straight from Liverpool itself, making their mark in the same German club The Beatles learned their craft!

-A fixture on the late 70's UK Power Pop scene, it was clear where The Pleasers got their name (and everything else) from.
+A fixture on the late-'70s UK Power Pop scene, it was clear where The Pleasers got their name (and everything else) from.
 The Punks sneered, but hey, these good melodies defy time.

 "Get The Knack" (1979)

 An American parallel to The Pleasers, The Knack had too much success with "My Sharona".
 What gets overlooked is what a consistently fine tunesmith leader Doug Fieger really was.

--NIKKI AND THE CORVETTES, "Nikki & The Corvettes" (1979)
+"Nikki And The Corvettes" (1979)

-Like The Ramones' sisters, this power punk trio left one great album and opened the doors for everyone from Dolly Mixture to The Donnas.
+Barreling in like The Ramones' sisters, this power punk trio left one great album and opened the doors for everyone from Dolly Mixture to The Donnas.
 And they were rockin' the baby doll irony long before Kat Bjelland and Courtney Love.

 The three minute Pop song is now a generational declaration of vitality.

-"Pop Goes The Anthology" (1975; comp 2010)
+"Pop Goes The Anthology" (1975; compilation 2010)

 The Poppees were one of the first seeds of the Power Pop greenhouse.
 Many associate the 'skinny tie and suit/"The" band names/tight Pop style' with New Wave, when actually it rolled out of this scene's reinvention of the British Invasion.

 "One Way Ticket" (1976)

--THE RUBINOOS, "Everything You Wanted To Know About..." (mid 70's; comp 2007)
+"Everything You Wanted To Know About..." (mid '70s; compilation 2007)

 The Rubinoos were like a gentler version of The Raspberries.
 There's a lot of sugar and light in there, but you can't deny the songs are mighty catchy.

 "Wanna Meet The Scruffs" (1977)

 "Apple scruffs" was a playful nickname George Harrison gave to the faithful fans who always waited outside Abbey Road studios.
 This band puts some extra New York english on their debut homage.

 "Seconds Of Pleasure" (1979)

 Right when Dave Edmunds and Nick Lowe were doing just fine rising on their own, they did a one-off band with excellent results.
 Everything from the Everly Brothers to The Fabs gets a new shine.

 "Don't Make Me Wait" (2008)

 You are you're own movie.